solarsnake/coveralls-demo-ruby/README.md

 ---

-Since you understand [how test coverage works in this project](https://github.com/afinetooth/coveralls-demo-ruby#1-understand-test-coverage-in-this-project), let's verify those same change through the [Coveralls](https://coveralls.io/) service.
+Since you understand [how test coverage works in this project](https://github.com/afinetooth/coveralls-demo-ruby#1-understand-test-coverage-in-this-project), let's verify those same results through the [Coveralls](https://coveralls.io/) service.

 If you completed the steps above, and [Travis CI](https://travis-ci.org/) pushed your first build to [Coveralls](https://coveralls.io/), you'll note that coverage stands at 80%: